-Prenatal care / Pregnancy care
+Prenatal care / Pregnancy care Newport Beach

-Prenatal care is the health care you get during pregnancy.
+Pregnancy care is the health care you get during pregnancy.
 Take care of yourself and your baby by:

 I will need to know all about you in order to give you and your baby the best care possible!
 Do not feel afraid or embarrassed to talk about personal things.
 I will ask lots of questions about you, your partner and your families.
 Your medical information and anything you tell me is confidential, which means I can not share this information with anyone without your permission.

 So don’t be afraid to tell me about things that may be uncomfortable or embarrassing, like if your partner hurts or scares you or if you smoke, drink alcohol, use street drugs or abuse prescription drugs.

 Most pregnant women can follow a schedule like this:

 - Weeks 4 to 28 of pregnancy.
 Go for a checkup every 4 weeks.